indiana

 Binding On Official Outcomes

-While Indiana’s audit provisions do not provide guidance for expanding the audit, statute does allow election officials to correct errors they identify in the certification of the vote for a candidate or on a public question if the error is discovered before the final date and hour for the filing of a recount or contest.
-(Ind.
-Code §3-12-5-14.)
+While Indiana’s audit provisions do not provide guidance for expanding the audit, the statute does require election officials to correct errors they identify in the certification of the vote for a candidate or on a public question if the error is discovered before the final date and hour for the filing of a recount or contest.
+Ind.
+Code § 3-12-5-14.

 Oversight & Conduct